Alipato at Muog

 Alipato at Muog (Flying Embers and a Fortress) is a 2024 Philippine independent documentary film revolving around activist Jonas Burgos who was forcibly disappeared by suspected military personnel in 2007.
 Burgos was a member of the Peasant Alliance of Bulacan, the Peasant Movement of the Philippines and an activist for farmers’ rights.
 He helped farmers organize to reclaim their land.
 Written, shot, edited and directed by JL Burgos, Jonas's brother, the film premiered at the 2024 Cinemalaya Philippine Independent Film Festival on August 2, 2024.
-The film was produced by Pulang Langgam Media Productions.
-The movie was distributed by GMA Public Affairs for GMA Pictures.
+The film was produced by Pulang Langgam Media Productions and distributed by GMA Public Affairs for GMA Pictures.

+Alipato at Muog was initially given a controversial "X" rating by the Movie and Television Review and Classification Board (MTRCB) for "undermin[ing] the faith and confidence of the people in their government", but was lowered down to an R-16 after protests and an appeal from Burgos.
+It was nominated for six awards at the 73rd FAMAS Awards, winning Best Picture and Best Director.

 Production

 Alipato at Muog is about activist Jonas Burgos who was abducted at the Ever Gotesco Commonwealth shopping mall in Quezon City by suspected military personnel on April 28, 2007.
 It was during the presidency of Gloria Macapagal Arroyo.
 Jonas was the son of press freedom advocate Joe Burgos who was known for his work during the martial law era under President Ferdinand Marcos.
 The film also depicts the search of the missing Burgos.

 Jonas' younger brother JL Burgos is the director of the film.
 Work on Alipato at Muog began as soon as Jonas' disappearance was announced by the Burgoses.
 A mixture of materials including old mini DVD tapes, HD, and 4k footage were used for the documentary film.
 The release of the film was held off due to the Burgos family's hope on a positive development regarding Jonas Burgos' disappearance case.

 The documentary genre was chosen due to being cost effective.
 The film was distributed by GMA Public Affairs for GMA Pictures.